 Great Circle was formed in 2009 by the merger of Boys & Girls Town of Missouri and Edgewood Children's Center.
 The goal was to create something new in the communities we serve, to help those struggling with difficult circumstances, and to be a partner in our communities to provide that resource.
-With campuses, counseling centers, home and community based services statewide, Great Circle’s footprint reaches across Missouri, Eastern Kansas and beyond.
-We reached the lives of 43,000 individuals, children and families in 2019.
+With campuses, counseling centers and community based services statewide, Great Circle’s footprint reaches across Missouri and Eastern Kansas.
+We reached the lives of 37,000 individuals, children and families in 2020.

 Click here to watch a video celebrating 10 years as Great Circle.

 2020 Great Circle expands services to include Eastern Kansas,

 offering home visiting & support programs to strengthen area families.